 Layer drinks make super fun drinks for kids!
 These easy layered drinks can be adjusted to any party theme colors.
-We made patriotic red, white and blue drinks for kid friendly 4th of July drinks (patriotic mocktail), but you can make your drink layers any color you want — even a rainbow drink!
+We made patriotic red white and blue drinks for kid friendly 4th of July drinks (patriotic mocktail), but you can make your drink layers any color you want — even a rainbow drink!
 (Plus, we have a super secret trick if you can’t get your drinks layered!)

-How To Make Layered Drinks Without Alcohol
+How To Make Layer Drinks Without Alcohol

 But, before we get to the layer drinks, let’s talk about the drink science (because this is a fun science lesson to do with kids, too!):

 Why do certain drink layers sink and others stay at the top?

 Layered drinks density depends on specific gravity and a lot on sugar content.